Wentril/kubernetes_workshop/course.md

 ## Kubernetes namespace and resource isolation

-Simple example of an Namespace resource: [namespace.yaml](./examples/namespace.yaml)
+Simple example of a Namespace resource: [namespace.yaml](./examples/namespace.yaml)

 Namespaces are a core feature of Kubernetes that provide a way to divide a cluster's resources into virtual sub-clusters.
 Think of them as a way to logically isolate resources within a single physical cluster.
 They are a fundamental tool for organizing and managing resources for different teams, projects, or applications.